MarCodeMetz/Pattern-Gallery/README.md

 # Pattern-Gallery
 # this is one of the projects from Colt Steele's Web Developer Bootcamp.
-It,s a basic html/css and bootstrap page.
+It's a basic html/css and bootstrap page.